What Happens To Threads 2024

 Unfortunately, many threads ultimately find their way into the trash bin.
 Once garments are discarded or damaged beyond repair, the threads holding them together often go unnoticed and end up in landfills.
 This is a significant concern, as threads, especially those made from synthetic materials, can take hundreds of years to decompose.

-ALSO READ: How To Make Threads Gifs 2024
+ALSO READ: How To Log Into Threads 2024

 2. Second Life as Crafts